Tiny LLM Benchmark: Jetson Orin Nano Super 8GB

 What These Numbers Mean for Edge Inference

 Tiny LLM inference on a $250 Jetson Orin Nano Super 8GB is genuinely practical.
-At SmolLM2-135M Q4_K_M:
+At SmolLM2-135M Q4_K_M under llama.cpp at 25W:

 • 101 MB on disk : trivially portable

-• 22.6 output tok/J : the best energy efficiency in this suite
+• 29.6 output tok/J : the best decode-phase energy efficiency in this suite

-25W is the Pareto-optimal power mode for edge LLM inference on the Jetson Orin Nano Super.
+25W (nvpmodel -m 1) is the Pareto-optimal power mode for edge LLM inference on the Jetson Orin Nano Super.
 It is the right answer for virtually every deployment:

 • Low enough peak power (≤ 10 W for sub-1B models) to stay comfortable for sustained operation